 Tbilisi has a tremendous amount to offer for the foodie and cafe goer.
+Beautiful restaurants and inspiring cafes litter the creative city that is known for its diverse architecture.
 Georgian food and wine is delicious and loaded with unique flavours that will keep you trying more at every stop.
-Beautiful restaurants and inspiring cafes litter the city that is known for its diverse architecture.
-When you say Georgia, everyone usually thinks of the US state.
-Check out these spots that are sure to put Tbilisi and Georgia on the map!
+We list 12 restaurants and cafes in Tbilisi that stand out for their eclectic and unique design.

-Lolita is an urban style café and bar with an open-kitchen concept.
+Lolita is an urban style bar and cafe in Tbilisi with an open-kitchen concept.
 We enjoyed hanging out at the outdoor communal picnic tables.
 We started off with strong ice coffees and finished with melon mule cocktails.
 The cocktail menu was diverse and full of fresh ingredients.
 Lolita has a lively and fun vibe that is great for an afternoon drinks retreat!

 AluBali has a minimalistic design and is known for its very fresh Megrelian cuisine.
 We ordered eggplant stuffed with garlic, herbs and walnuts, and slightly baked Sulguni cheese with bread and heirloom tomatoes.
 More Georgian wine followed, it was fantastic!
 You eat in a greenhouse type setting with large airy skylights and foliage around you.